 Lumpkin Foundation Grant

 This private foundation provides grants to companies based in East Central Illinois.
-Recipients typically work in the food service or agriculture industry and promote sustainability, healthy eating and/or environmental protection.
+Recipients typically work in the foodservice or agriculture industry and promote sustainability, healthy eating, and environmental protection.

 Orlando Downtown Commercial and Residential Building Improvement Program

 Businesses looking to renovate their physical spaces in downtown Orlando can access grants valued from $15,000 to $120,000.
 The building must be located within the boundaries of the city’s Community Redevelopment Agency (CRA).
 This grant aims to improve the image of downtown Orlando to maintain commerce and raise property values in the area.

 Salt Lake City River District Gardens Façade Improvement Grant